blossom/bee/README.md

 ##Install

-Bee is a pub package.
-To install it you can add it to pubspec.yaml.
-For example:
+Bee is a [Pub Package](http://pub.dartlang.org/packages/bee).
+To install Bee you can add it to your pubspec.yaml.

 ```yaml
 name: my-app